 With France, it is also the European Union who feels sidelined in the Indo-Pacific, where "the world’s centre of gravity is moving both in geo-economic and geo-political terms" declared Josep Borrell, the EU’s foreign policy chief.
 Unaware of the deal until the announcement, "our strategy is of cooperation, not confrontation" he further stated.

-What AKUS means for Canada and New Zealand
+What AUKUS means for Canada and New Zealand

 New Zealand will not accept Australian submarines in their waters

-New Zealand and Canada were not part of the deal, and some critics in the country felt and wondered why their nations were left behind from some of their closest allies.
+New Zealand, along with Canada, was not part of the deal and some critics in the country wondered why their nations were left behind from some of their closest allies.

 Indeed, along with the U.S., the U.K. and Australia, these two countries form the Five Eyes group, a multilateral intelligence alliance between the U.S., U.K., Canada, Australia and New Zealand